Low Tide at Peggy’s Cove – Click on the photos for a larger view:

 Peggy’s Cove is one of my favorite travel destinations in Nova Scotia – No wonder my husband and I lived in the Peggy’s Cove area for 3 years, and came back for another whole summer

-This poster I created shows various pictures of the village, including the famous lighthouse.
+This is a poster I created, showing various pictures of the village, including the famous lighthouse.
 Click on it for all the options:

 I just updated this post with new added images.